hoangton/smartcash/earning-spending.rst

 jurisdictions.
 Check with the following providers for updates on the availability of SmartCash debit cards.

-Disclaimer: This list is provided for informational purposes only.
+**Disclaimer**: This list is provided for informational purposes only.
 SmartCash Team is not liable for any funds transmitted in error to these providers, or for the accuracy of information on this page.

-pungo.krd
+Pungo.krd
   .. image:: img/pungo.png
      :width: 200px
      :align: right